olavea/olavea/content/blog/2024/05/16-grow-your-parenting-skills/index.md

 ---
-title: Grow your parenting skills
+title: Build your parenting skills
 author: "@OlaHolstVea"
-date: 2024-05-16
+date: 2024-05-23
 ---

-Grow your parenting skills
+Your Personalized parenting skill-Buildership

-# Are you Wrecking your daughter's ...
+# Are you Wrecking your Daughter's ... ?

 Is your parenting skill-buildership stuck on a Reef?

 ## Imagine your daughter all grown up as her best self Because of you
-growing your parenting skills

-Imagine your parenting skill-building unstuck.

-Imagine growing your parenting skills faster than your childs needs.

-## Your Parenting skill-building tailored to your personality type
+## Build Your Parenting skills to ....  your personality type

+tailored
 methods to your personality type

-##
- Set up your skill-building sessions to fit your personality type

-##
- Structure your skill-building around your personality type

 What skill-building methods fit your personality type best?
 Would you agree knowing YOUR personality type might help?
 It's helped MY skill-building.
 So, for arguments sake let's say you've agreed to take this standard personality type test.
 The test is free and based on Myers Briggs.